← Back to Blog

 Integration model

 That means you don’t manually serialize context.
-The plugin does it continuously.
+The plugin keeps capture, recall, and local-session context management running in the background.

 Wake briefings explained